 1. A conditions survey/blight study has been conducted showing that the proposed area has sufficient factors of blight,

 2. the Lakewood City Council has adopted, through public hearing, a redevelopment plan for the proposed area.

 Lakewood Reinvestment Areas

-West Alameda Avenue Corridor Redevelopment Area has been a major catalyst in transforming land creating a true downtown in Lakewood.
-Since its designation, the LRA has helped bring a number of redevelopment projects to fruition.
+West Alameda Avenue Corridor Reinvestment Area has been a major catalyst in transforming land creating a true downtown in Lakewood.
+Since its designation, the LRA has helped bring a number of reinvestment projects to fruition.
 Projects in this area include Belmar, Home Depot, All-Star Park and Lakewood City Commons.
 Other than Belmar, none of these projects used tax increment financing.